orange-cloudfoundry/gitlab-runner-boshrelease/manifests/README.md

 # Deployment

-There are three basic use cases supported by the Docker BOSH release:
+There are two basic use cases supported by the Docker BOSH release:

 * statically configure and run one or more containers
 * service broker to allow dynamic provisioning of containers
-* docker swarm - manager and many backend docker vms

 ## Preparation